osolaiman3/atflabel/README.md

 Application may have some accuracy issues, but plugging in better models/approaches should be easy to build on.

+Ability exists to run Easy OCR with with better checking (multiple image rotations, 'better' scan methodology), but will eat up more RAM in doing so.
+For MVP project, stuck with greedy.

 ### Security
 - Form sanitization
 - upload limitations for image (filetypes, file size)